quiltedhills/htfc3-kubejs_patches/README.md

 • Made Uncrafting Tables non-functional <br/>
 • Made Creosote Oil usable in PNC Liquid Compressors <br/>
 • Made it impossible to summon vanilla chickens <br/>
+• Made some items require rubber or plastic for their recipe instead of just using dye <br/>
+• Added additional Mekanism recipes for latex and pig iron <br/>
 • Removed turning sticks into torches by right clicking a torch.
 Sorry ;-; <br/>

 ### Quality of Life: